MissingCore/Music/README.md

 > What platforms are supported?

 We officially support Android.
 Theoretically, this should also work for iOS (as this is React Native code), but this is untested as publishing on the App Store isn't feasible.

+On Android, the app can be installed on all form-factors, however, we guarantee functionality and a better user-experience on "phone" layouts as that's our main audience.
+We may improve the layout for larger screens in the future.

 # Legal